 We help organizations uncover how colonial harms show up in the workplace.
-By leveraging empathy with a decolonized, intersectional lens, we amplify traditionally silenced voices and help foster inclusive workplaces where all employees feel a sense of belonging.
+By leveraging empathy with a decolonized, intersectional lens, we amplify traditionally silenced voices and help foster equitable organizational cultures where all employees feel a sense of belonging.

 Inspiring presentations that speak truth to power with grace, empathy, and a dash of humour.